-Logan Larson (b.1994) is an award-winning classical music composer, vocalist, EDM producer, and educator originally from Des Moines, Iowa.
+Logan Larson (b.1994) is an award-winning classical music composer, vocalist, EDM producer, and educator who resides in Minneapolis, Minnesota.
 He received his D.M.A. in Composition at the University of Miami (’21), M.M. in Composition at the University of Kansas (’18), and B.A. in Music at Luther College (’16).
 He primarily studied composition with Brooke Joyce, Forrest Pierce, Dorothy Hindman, and Lansing McLoskey, but also studied with George Lewis, Melinda Wagner, Christopher Theofanidis, and Tania León during their Distinguished Composer in Residencies at the University of Miami.
-He currently teaches at Mississippi State University.
+He most recently taught at Mississippi State University.

 Larson is an extremely active professional composer with a specialization in choral music, art song, and the development of a new genre that combines classical music and Electronic Dance Music (EDM) with various combinations of instruments and fixed media.
 His compositions have been described as a “sound [that] is one of a kind” (Buzz Music).
 Performances of his works have been premiered by GRAMMY nominated string quintet Sybarite5, Donald Sinta Quartet, Duo Sequenza, University of Kansas Symphonic Band, and various other high-level musicians and ensembles.
 His music has been performed across the world in cities such as Toronto, Canada; Trieste, Italy; and Queensland, Australia.
 He has received commissions by GRAMMY nominated string quintet Sybarite5, the Iowa Composer’s Forum, University of Kansas Symphonic Band, Mississippi State University Percussion Ensemble, Duo Sequenza, and individual musicians.
 Larson has received grants from the Mellon Foundation for a commission for Duo Sequenza.
 He is currently an American Prize finalist in the Band division.
 He was awarded Second Place in the 2019 Civitasolis Composition Competition for “The Devil Is Out To Play” for reed quintet, and Runner-Up in the Donald Sinta Quartet 2016 National Composition Competition with “Ideal Unbalanced Perfection” for saxophone quartet.
 He has received publication contracts from North Star Music and Murphy Music Press.